mikepan/GameEngineBook/text/04-Animation.md

 In this case, since the actions are very different, there is not much to recycle from the walking cycle to the idle animation.
 You want to keep only the first and final frames to guarantee a smoother transition between the two animations.
 If you don't want to bother deleting keyframes, you can create a new action from scratch, maintaining the initial pose by following these steps:

-\*\*\* Begin Numbered List

-1.Go to frame 1.
+1. Go to frame 1.

-2.Unlink the Walk action from the armature (click the X button).
+2. Unlink the Walk action from the armature (click the X button).

-3.Create a new action (click in the + or New button).
+3. Create a new action (click in the + or New button).

-4.Rename your new action "Idle."
+4. Rename your new action "Idle."

-5.Select all the bones of the armature and keyframe them.
+5. Select all the bones of the armature and keyframe them.

-6.Go to a later frame, which will be the final frame for your idle animation.
+6. Go to a later frame, which will be the final frame for your idle animation.
 For example, to make an idle animation of 4 seconds, go to frame 121.

-7.Set a keyframe for all the bones again.
+7. Set a keyframe for all the bones again.

-\*\*\* End Numbered List

 Now you have a new, blank action to play with.
 The only rule you need to follow is to avoid animations that require Momo to move around.
 The reason is that you may need to interrupt the idle animation at any moment as soon as you get back to walking.